-Raoul has a broad based dispute resolution practice and significant experience of complex commercial civil litigation, white collar crime, and internal investigations, each regularly containing multi-jurisdictional elements.
+Raoul has a broad based dispute resolution practice and significant experience of white collar crime, investigations, and complex civil litigation, each regularly containing multi-jurisdictional elements.

 He was called to the bar following nearly six years of practice at the London Office of a major US Law Firm where he qualified as a solicitor advocate.

-Raoul’s recent instructions include: (i) representations at the interim order, substantive hearing and substantive order review stages for the Nurses and Midwifery Council, (ii) representations in the High Court, Crown Court and County Court, (iii) the role of sole LPP counsel on a high profile matter for the Serious Fraud Office, (iv) assisting the Government Legal Department on a commercial dispute involving alleged violations of the European Convention of Human Rights, (v) a three month secondment to the Pension Protection Fund.
+As well as those mentioned above, Raoul’s other recent instructions include: (i) representations at the interim order, substantive hearing, substantive order review and restoration application stages for the Nurses and Midwifery Council, (ii) representations in the High Court, Crown Court and County Court, (iii) the role of sole LPP counsel on a high profile matter for the Serious Fraud Office, (iv) assisting the Government Legal Department on a commercial dispute involving alleged violations of the European Convention of Human Rights, (v) a three month secondment to the Pension Protection Fund.

 White Collar Crime, Investigations and Regulatory

-Appeared on behalf of the Nurses and Midwifery Council on various matters at each of the interim order, substantive hearing and substantive order review stages.
+Appeared on behalf of the Nurses and Midwifery Council on various matters at the interim order, substantive hearing, substantive order review and restoration application stages.

 Acted as sole LPP counsel on a high profile matter for the Serious Fraud Office.